College for Professional Studies

 This project provides an overview of the English 9 Essentials program and examines that program through the lens of best practices for each strand of the curriculum.
 Once the English 9 Essentials program was reviewed, it was determined that the curriculum should be enhanced by the addition of a literature strand using the principles of The Parallel Curriculum Model (Tomlinson et al., 2002) [PMC] and Understanding by Design (Wiggins & McTighe, 2005) [UbD].
 The tenants of PMC and UbD were explained and evaluated.
 These two design methodologies were then applied to creating an overview for the literature strand of English 9 Essentials.
 Using a template adapted from UbD, a single unit of literature curriculum was prepared as a prototype and peer evaluated.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Daly, Marlene Y., "A Guide for Best Practices in English 9 Essentials: Literature Strand" (2008).
-All Regis University Theses.
+Regis University Student Publications.
 13.